 Once the first TDD SSW frame is received, the responder proceeds with the following operation.

-Upon reception of one or more TDD SSW frames on a single receive sector, the responder shall switch to its next receive sector to be ready to receive the next TDD SSW frame transmission within SBIFS interval

-or at the time instant specified by the Transmit Period in the TDD SSW frame.
+Upon reception of one or more TDD SSW frames on a single receive sector, the responder may switch within the TDD slot to its next receive sector to be ready to receive the next TDD SSW frame transmission within SBIFS interval.
+The responder shall switch its receive sectors at the beginning of every TDD slots used for BF training at the time specified by the Transmit Period in the TDD SSW frame.
 While sweeping through its

 receive sectors, the responder shall continue decoding all the received TDD SSW frames.

-The responder shall transmit a TDD SSW Feedback frame using the sector from which the responder
+The responder shall transmit a TDD SSW Feedback frame using the antenna and sector from which the responder

 received the TDD SSW with the best link quality at the time indicated by equation (3).
 The TDD SSW

-Feedback frame shall include the sector index used by the initiator to transmit the TDD SSW frame in theDecoded TX Sector ID subfield, the sector index used by the responder to transmit the TDD SSW Feedback frame in the TX Sector ID subfield, and the SNR of the TDD SSW frame received with best quality in the SNR Report subfield.
+Feedback frame shall include the antenna index and sector index used by the initiator to transmit the TDD SSW frame in the Decoded TX Antenna ID and Decoded TX Sector ID subfields, the antenna index and sector index used by the responder to transmit the TDD SSW Feedback frame in the TX Antenna ID and TX Sector ID subfield, and the SNR of the TDD SSW frame received with best quality in the SNR Report subfield.

-At the time offset indicated by equation (4) of the decoded TDD SSW frame, the responder shall set its receive DMG antenna to the same sector that was indicated in the TX Sector ID subfield of the TDD SSW Feedback frame in order to be ready to receive a TDD SSW Ack frame from the initiator.
+At the time offset indicated by equation (4) of the decoded TDD SSW frame, the responder shall set its receiver to the same DMG antenna and to the same sector that was indicated in the TX Antenna ID and TX Sector ID subfields of the TDD SSW Feedback frame in order to be ready to receive a TDD SSW Ack frame from the initiator.

 The responder shall continue sweeping through its receive sectors until successfully receiving and decoding